leithdm/shooty-rocks/TESTING.md

 # User Stories

-**Result:** All user stories have been successfully implemented, with a :white_check_mark: to denote items that have been implemented in this website.
+**Result:** All user stories have been successfully implemented, with a :white_check_mark: to denote items that have been implemented in this game.
+- The full list of **user stories with relevant screenshots** can be viewed in this [document](assets/testing/results/user-story-checklist.pdf).

 <br/>